 I do use my pom-pom maker, but you really don’t need to make yarn pom-poms.
 In fact, I have a yarn pom-pom maker and I prefer this method for large, or very small-sized pom-poms.
+It’s very useful to know, so grab a skein of yarn, some scissors and lets start making pom-poms!

 Start with your preferred color of yarn.
 Take the end and snip a 12″-24″ length and set it aside.